FrandsenGroup/beams/README.md

 #### Histogram navigation toolbar is not loading
 There is an open issue for this ([Issue 97](../../issues/97)).
 As of right now we do not have a solution.
 Consider uninstalling and reinstalling the python library 'matplotlib' and 'PyQt5'.

+#### My files from TRIUMF or PSI aren't being converted
+Please open up an issue if this happens as it means we need to update the executables.